The Planted Pantry » Sides & Appetizers » Easy Vegan Spinach Artichoke Dip

 Easy Vegan Spinach Artichoke Dip

 Game Day?
 Neighborhood BBQ?
-You can’t go wrong with a dip!
-This Vegan Spinach artichoke dip is so delicious – gooey, cheesy, and full of flavor without any of the dairy or tree nuts!
-Bring this dish to your next gathering and no one will know it’s vegan!
+You can’t go wrong bringing a dip!
+This Vegan Spinach Artichoke Dip is so delicious – gooey, cheesy, and full of flavor without any of the dairy.
+This dip is also free of many of the other common allergens found in vegan dips, like gluten and tree nuts!

 • Minimal mess – This dip is baked right in the dish you’ll be using to serve it!
+Less mess is always a plus.

 • Serve with any side – Tortilla chips, fresh baguette, crostini… the possibilities are endless!